Best Pull Up Bar For Home Gym

 • Depending on available space in your home might be too space consuming

-Ceiling mounted pull up bars may be another useful option for you depending on where you can mount it inside your home.
-For my home this was the best possible option.
+Ceiling-mounted pull-up bars may be another useful option for you depending on where you can mount them inside your home.
+For my home, this was the best possible option.

 Ceiling Mounted Pull Up Bars